StefanoBerlato/ATADetector/README.md

 To run ATADetector:
 1. clone the repository;
 2. enter in the "ATADetector/Tool" folder;
-3. run "java -jar out/artifacts/ATADetector_jar/ATADetector.jar" for the usage;
+3. run "java -jar build/libs/ATADetector-1.0-SNAPSHOT-all.jar" for the usage;
-4. to test ATADetector works, run "java -jar out/artifacts/ATADetector_jar/ATADetector.jar -p ../apks/ -r ../output/" (remember to mark the file "resources/dex2jar-2.0/d2j-dex2jar.sh" as executable).
+4. to test ATADetector works, run "java -jar build/libs/ATADetector-1.0-SNAPSHOT-all.jar -p ../apks/ -r ../output/" (remember to mark the file "src/main/resources/dex-tools-2.x/d2j-dex2jar.sh" as executable).
 This will run the analysis on a sample application and report the results in the "output" directory;
 5. add your APKs in the input folder ("-p") for the complete analysis.

+To compile ATADetector:
+1. ./gradlew clean shadowJar

 <hr />